bagaking/bnlin/README.md

 It is intended for users who want a faster starting point for shell operations while still reviewing what will run in their own environment.

+## Safety Model

+bnlin is an execution helper, not a sandbox.
+It turns natural language into a bash script candidate and runs that script with the permissions and environment of the current shell session.

+- **Generated bash can be destructive**: Review the generated execution plan and command intent before using bnlin on important files, production systems, or shared machines.
+- **Use a controlled environment**: Prefer a disposable checkout, temporary directory, container, VM, or other limited workspace when the requested task may modify files or system state.
+- **Review command boundaries**: Treat filesystem writes, deletes, network calls, package installation, service control, and permission changes as high-risk operations that need manual inspection.
+- **Protect secrets**: Do not put access keys, tokens, passwords, private file contents, or other sensitive values into natural-language prompts, shell history, logs, issue reports, or screenshots.
+- **Driver output is not trusted**: The AI driver may produce incorrect, overbroad, or platform-incompatible commands.
+The user remains responsible for deciding whether the generated script should run.

 ## Features

 - **Natural Language Input**: Convert plain English instructions into bash script candidates.